 Relief teaching can be a great way to enjoy flexible working, avoid staff room politics and be free of marking responsibilities out of work hours (am I right?).
 However, it can be a fairly competitive environment if you are living in a high density area and there’s thousands of teachers vying for the same spot in the classroom.

 So how do you stand out and make a lasting impression?
-Aside from having a well maintained teacher profile on ClassCover, we have come up with ten tips to help you to become the kind of relief teacher that gets constant callbacks.
+Aside from having your ClassCover availability up to date and a well maintained teacher profile, we have come up with ten tips to help you to become the kind of relief teacher that gets constant callbacks.

 1. Get there early